 Continuing Care – What Happens Next?

-As your discharge from our inpatient rehab comes to a close, you’ll work closely with your treatment team to determine the next best steps for your recovery.
+As your discharge from our inpatient rehab center comes to a close, you’ll work closely with your treatment team to determine the next best steps for your recovery.
 Delta offers a number of options for you to step-down to after you leave our inpatient program.
-If you’re not quite ready to leave the structure of an inpatient setting, a residential program may be the best next step for you.
+If you’re not quite ready to leave the structure of an inpatient setting, a residential option may be the best next step for you.
 In the event that you still feel as though you’ll benefit from additional therapy, we offer two outpatient treatment options for you.
-Our Intensive Outpatient Therapy (IOP) and Partial Hospitalization Program (PHP) will allow you to continue similar therapeutic approaches as offered from our inpatient program.
+Our Intensive Outpatient Therapy (IOP) and Partial Hospitalization Program (PHP) will allow you to continue similar therapeutic approaches as offered from our inpatient setting.
 If you feel you’re ready to discharge to home, we can help set up appointments with local providers to allow you to continue your recovery in a healthy home environment.
 No matter which option you decide upon, Delta will support your continued recovery and sobriety.